(if you need a copy printed out, please let Dave or Allen know!)

 Reading/Viewing/Listening to be completed before class on Jan 10:

 - ASIC 200 Climate Change Science Videos parts 1 to 4. https://myasic200.wordpress.com/video-lectures/

-- Skim through the AR5 “Summary for Policymakers” (2013) located at: http://www.ipcc.ch/pdf/assessment-report/ar5/wg1/WGIAR5_SPM_brochure_en.pdf Dave will actually be summarizing elements of this report in his lecture.
-(Note that you’re not required to memorize this stuff, but you do need to have sufficient grasp of the concepts to understand this important document.
-Pro-tip: this document will also be very handy for your Solo assignment #1)
+- Dave will actually be summarizing elements of both of these reports in his climate change lecture.
+(Note that you’re not required to memorize this stuff, and any mention in the final exam will provide the proper the context and details for you to answer questions, but you do need to have sufficient grasp of the concepts to understand these important documents.
+Pro-tip: these documents will also be very handy for your Solo assignment #1)